JackJUson/twitter-clone/README.md

   - comments can be liked and shared 🎉
   - comments can include images and emojis like a normal tweet

+- Sign in with your google account 🤖
+  - Link your twitter account with your google account for faster sign in

 ## How To Use
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: